QuillPusher/QP_Drafts/baidyanath/cppyy.md

 scientists that are working with legacy C++ code and would like to migrate to simpler, more interactive languages.

-The goal is to eventually land these interoperablilty tools (including LibInterOp) to greater communities like LLVM and Clang, to enable C++ to interact with other languages besides Python.
+The goal is to eventually land these interoperability tools (including LibInterOp) to greater communities like LLVM and Clang, to enable C++ to interact with other languages besides Python.